Head of the South

 Concessions and Vendor Sales

-Food will be available at the concession stand all day Saturday.
+Food will be available for purchase in the vendor area all day Saturday.

 Please Note: Due to changes in NCAA rules, we have added several entry options and modified entry definitions to accommodate both women’s collegiate varsity and youth/junior teams for this regatta.
 These definitions are also applicable to coxswains.